bag7044/IDS2024S/exam/Final/README.md

 What is the difference between model validation and calibration?
+Validation is the proof of it being true while calibration is the calculation to see what would happen or be true.

 what are aesthetics in data visualization?
 Name a few aesthetics that can appear in a data visualization.
   All data visualizations map data values into quantifiable features of the resulting graphic.